finos/a11y-theme-builder/docs/contribute/index.md

 | Default Test App | Write a node-based web application that utilizes the output (generated CSS and/or JSON theme files) of Theme Builder.
 This could be applied to printing services, ATM’s, payment devices, etc. | |

 ## Use Cases
 Share an idea for how Theme Builder can be used.
-We are interested in all possible use cases (not limited to Finance Sector).
+We are interested in all possible use cases (not limited to the Finance Sector).
 Are you interested in building a prototype for a use case?
 Explore and/or augment this list of use cases.
 Please use an [existing or new ticket](https://github.com/discoverfinancial/a11y-theme-builder/issues) to expand on a specific use case.

 | Feature Name | Description | Suggestion Ticket |
 | --- | --- | --- |